homam/service-workers-example/readme.md

 ## Cache Storage

-Cache Storage provides a mechanism for caching reqeust / responses.
+Cache Storage provides a mechanism for caching request / responses.

 Let's play with our new toys Cache, Request and Response: